qinti2023/Microprotein_2025/README.md

-# Microprotein_2025
+# A Hidden Rule in Genetic Codes Shapes the Folding Landscape of Microproteins Derived from Non-canonical Translation
-This repository contains the code used in the study titled “A Hidden Rule in Genetic Codes Shapes the Folding Landscape of Microproteins Derived from Non-canonical Translation.”
+This repository contains the computational code used in the study “A Hidden Rule in Genetic Codes Shapes the Folding Landscape of Microproteins Derived from Non-canonical Translation.”
+The code is divided into two main sections:
+	1. Long-Range Interactions Calculation
+	2. Microprotein Stability Model Development